This page provides links to several pages on our website that address the personal development of our graduate students in the counseling program.

 The Messiah College Counseling Program is committed to ensuring that students from our program are well-suited for the professional demands, roles, and responsibilities of the counseling profession.
 In order to help assess the students’ preparation we have developed four critical competencies that all students must achieve throughout the program.

 Students will self-reflect upon these competencies from their application for admission to their application for graduation and at various points throughout their program.
 Instructors will assess each student on these competencies in every class the student completes.
-The Program Director and Advisor will review the evaluations individually as they are distributed, and twice a year, the Graduate Program in Counseling will review them as a whole.
+The Program Director and Advisor will review the evaluations individually as they are distributed, and three times a year, the Graduate Program in Counseling will review them as a whole.
 Finally, the students will reflect on their growth in these areas as part of their final reflection paper.

 Remediation Process and Procedure

 Graduate counseling students are assessed on the department’s critical competencies, professionalism, and performance on an ongoing basis.
-Department faculty and administrators meet bi-annually to review the progress of all students.
+Department faculty and administrators meet tri-annually to review the progress of all students.
 If students are deemed in need of improvement they will be contacted by their advisors and a development plan may be put in place.
 Details of this process are provided on this page.

 Graduate Counseling students must obtain a personality evaluation which includes the Minnesota Multiphasic Personality Inventory (MMPI-2) and a minimum of two visits with a qualified clinician to discuss the results.
 Details of this requirement are provided along with a verification form for the clinician to sign verifying the students' completion of this requirement.